 4. How can a we (person or organization) take insurance?

 To take insurance, a person or organization should decide about the product they want the cover for, the perils they want to cover against, the current monetary value of the product and for how long they want it covered.
 After that, they have to get a proposal form from Lumbini General Insurance Company or its website, fill the appropriate fields and submit at any of the Lumbini General Insurance offices.
 (Our marketing staffs are available to assist on filling proposal form in any of the branch or head office)

-5. What is the purpose of filling up the proposal form?
+5. What is the purpose of filling up the proposal and KYC forms?

 The purpose of proposal form is to get information from the insured to issue an insurance policy.
 The information is as followed:

 · Details about the proposed properties, persons, liabilities etc;